Homeless Sam & Sally: Production

 Homeless Sam & Sally – The Movie was originally intended to be a series for Binge Networks, but COVID-19-related production delays and a loss of footage led to the series being edited into a film.

 Clark recorded several songs for the film’s soundtrack, including the film’s theme song, “We Gotta Figure It Out,” which he wrote and performed with his co-star, Newborn.

 Release

 In 2019, the television series became available on Binge Networks and later, the film was added as well.

 The film was released on August 31, 2020 at film festivals throughout the United States.
 It had its worldwide premiere at the Couch Fest Films festival.

 Prior to its release on home video, the film was shown at film festivals such as the IndieX Film Fest, the Asian Film Festival (August 2, 2020), the World London Film Festival, and the Prague International Film Festival.

 Reception

 Roger Stone of FilmInk wrote, “This comedy tries to turn a sad story into a laughing matter, and I think they succeeded… With its deep storyline, the movie doesn’t want you to be sad for the characters, but instead sympathize with them and just have fun with their journey.”
-In The Good Men Project, Eliana Peyton wrote, “The film’s over-the-top scenes [have] the feeling of yearning more hope for the characters, but it still leaves you a little bit of mystery… Tyrone really has an extremely clever storyline and knows the right amount of detail to express without giving too much of the story away.”